katshaze/project1/README.md

 * Results displayed from goodreads search are limited - need description & goodreads link at least

 ## To do
-- [ ] Make it responsive, particularly for mobile
+- [ ] Make it responsive
 - [ ] Readings model: combine three read status columns into single column
-- [ ] All books index to include top 50 searched books rather than all books
+- [ ] 'All books' page to include a collection of users' favourites rather than all books
 - [ ] User homepage - improve the display
-- [ ] Book search results to include description & link to book on Goodreads
+- [ ] Book search results to include description & link to book on Goodreads if possible

 ## Licensing
 Dual licensed under the MIT and GPL licenses.